joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/05/climate/biden-climate-nyt-newsletter.html?searchResultPosition=2

 **A Long, Hard Year for Republicans Who Voted to Impeach After Jan.
 6**\
-`Ten House Republicans voted to to charge President Donald J. Trump with inciting the Capitol attack.
+`Ten House Republicans voted to charge President Donald J. Trump with inciting the Capitol attack.
 All of them are still struggling with the consequences.`\
 https://nytimes.com/2022/01/05/us/politics/republican-impeachment-votes-trump-jan-6.html?searchResultPosition=3

 **Philadelphia Rowhouse Fire Kills More than a Dozen People**\